 Our asynchronous, self-paced professional learning courses are designed to strengthen instruction and support for Multilingual Learners in real classrooms.
 These courses provide practical, research-based strategies that educators can apply immediately, while offering school and district leaders flexible options for high-quality professional learning.

-Building Schema for MLLs focuses on helping students make meaningful connections between new content and their existing background knowledge—an essential foundation for comprehension and engagement.
+This course trains educators on how to help students make meaningful connections between new content and their existing background knowledge—an essential foundation for comprehension and engagement.

 Participants will explore: